Skip to content

 CRUX_API_KEY GCP API key restricted to Chrome UX Report API

-A scheduled GitHub Actions workflow runs every Monday at 08:00 UTC, calls the GSC and CrUX APIs, and opens a GitHub issue with the results.
+Set up a scheduled GitHub Actions workflow that runs every Monday at 08:00 UTC, calls the GSC and CrUX APIs, and opens a GitHub issue with the results.

 graph LR